-EHCP plans involve consideration by the LA, working co-operatively with parents, our school and, as appropriate, other agencies as to whether a statutory assessment of the child's special educational needs is necessary.
+EHC plans involve consideration by the LA, working co-operatively with parents, our school and, as appropriate, other agencies as to whether a statutory assessment of the child's special educational needs is necessary.
 A child can be brought to the LA's attention as possibly requiring an assessment through a request by us, a parent or a referral by another agency.
-The LA may decide that the degree of the pupil's learning difficulty and the nature of the provision necessary to meet the child's special educational needs is such as to require the LA to determine the child's special educational provision through an EHCP.
-An EHCP will include
+The LA may decide that the degree of the pupil's learning difficulty and the nature of the provision necessary to meet the child's special educational provision through an EHC.
+An EHC will include